duckmanager/Bathymetric-map-Lake-Caputh/README.md

     variables: max_distance: max distance between poits for them to be compaired as neighbor points

     functionality: The functionality is the same as 'max distance between poits for them to be compaired as neighbor points'.
-But no min time difference is defined, so all points within the distance get calculated resulting in comparison of consecutive points of the same survey if they are within the distance requirements.
+But no time difference is defined, so all points within the distance get calculated resulting in comparison of consecutive points of the same survey as well as the comparison of crossing points if they are within the distance requirements.
 The difference groups of differnt days are the same as in 'calculate_depth_differences_intersections', if max_distance ist the same.

 compute_statistics_intersections